oracle-livelabs/goldengate/ggs-to-ogg/extract/extract.md

 5. For **Source Host**, enter the OCI GoldenGate hostname in the following format: **&lt;domain&gt;.deployment.goldengate.us-&lt;region&gt;-1.oci.oraclecloud.com**.

-    *You can copy the host from the browser address bar of your OCI GoldenGate Deployment Console window, or copy the Console URL from the Deployment Details page and remove the https:// and any trailing slashes (/).*
+    >**NOTE:** You can copy the host from the browser address bar of your OCI GoldenGate Deployment Console window, or copy the Console URL from the Deployment Details page and remove the https:// and any trailing slashes (/).

     ![Copy the browser address bar of your OCI GoldenGate Deployment Console window](./images/03-05a-copy-browser.png " ")